-Additionally, in connection with their sense of self, the participants experienced a sense of empowerment through allotment gardening.
+Additionally, in connection with their sense of self, the participants experienced empowerment through allotment gardening.
 This evoked a sense of control over what they did with the allotment space but also the discovery of an inner strength.
 These findings are reflective of the autonomy and competence components of Ryan and Deci’s (2002) Self Determination Theory (SDT).
 Autonomy is shown through participants’ motivation from discovering their physical strength and having agency over themselves and their allotment.
 Likewise, competence is highlighted through the participants’ sense of confidence in their ability to use their autonomy to give back to nature and mold the allotment in their own way.
 Finally, the participants experienced relatedness through feeling accepted into the community, with allotments and community gardens frequently being found to be spaces where people feel supported and guided by other members (Abramovic et al., 2019; Gerber et al., 2017; Harris et al., 2014).
 Thus, these findings highlight allotment gardening as embodying human motivation and demonstrate how autonomy, competence and relatedness can be nurtured practically in individuals from low-income areas.

 Similarly, the sense of belonging identified in the analysis aligns with Wenger’s Communities of Practice (1999).
 The allotments could be considered a CoP due to highlighting how the sharing of knowledge and resources on site (Barthel et al., 2010; Dobson et al., 2020) can connect a group of likeminded people in a shared domain of competence.
 These findings therefore demonstrate how greater togetherness and belonging in low-income communities forms through the development of CoPs and emphasises the importance of providing spaces where these groups can develop.
 Conversely, the participants also highlighted challenges in integrating into the allotment community such as gardeners’ schedules not aligning, and barriers to community through being on an isolated row.
 Therefore, this may indicate that there are still challenges to be addressed in making allotments fully welcoming community spaces.